PoliticalGraveyard.com

 Cheryl Cushingberry — of Michigan.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 2000.
 Female.
 Still living as of 2000.

 Catherine Moore Cushman (b.
 1916) — of Dearborn, Wayne County, Mich.
 Born in Detroit, Wayne County, Mich., August 10, 1916.
-Daughter of George Edwin Moore and Gertrude (Snow) Moore; married to Edward Lowell Cushman.
 Democrat.
 Delegate to Michigan state constitutional convention from Wayne County 16th District, 1961-62.
 Female.
 Episcopalian.
 Member, League of Women Voters.
-Still living as of 1962.
+Presumed deceased.
+Burial location unknown.

 Jane Cutter — of Michigan.
+Socialist.
 Workers World candidate for U.S. Representative from Michigan 13th District, 1996.
 Female.
 Still living as of 1996.

 Patricia Irving Cwiek — of Grosse Pointe Woods, Wayne County, Mich.
 Democrat.
 Candidate for Michigan state house of representatives 1st District, 2000.
 Female.
 Still living as of 2000.